KwaGabriel/kwagabriel.github.io/index.md

 # Gabe’s Portfolio

-for the intended viewing experience, please use a chromium browser :D t
+for the intended viewing experience, please use a chromium browser :D

 ## I am Gabriel,